-'''

 void mi_scan_userdata(MI_AM_SCAN_DESC scanDesc);

-scanDesc points to the scan descriptor.

-'''

 If the access method allocates user-data memory to hold scan-state information, it places a pointer to that user data in the scan descriptor.
 Use the mi_scan_userdata() function to retrieve the pointer for access to the user data.